 Our system allows you to schedule three sessions per week, but they may not be back-to-back appointments.

 What should I bring to my session?

 Please bring the instructions for your assignment, a copy of your draft (if you have one), and any notes or sources that are key to what you want to discuss about your writing.
 Bring your ideas for what you want to discuss, as well.

 Will I get an A on a paper I bring to the Writing Center?

-Writing takes a great deal of work and practice.
-It is a life-long practice that cannot be mastered in a few short sessions.
-So, although we cannot guarantee a certain grade on a paper, we do hope that your work in the Writing Center will help you write more effectively and will help your writing process improve over time.
-Also, recent research shows that frequent visitors to writing centers do earn higher grades on their writing assignments and score higher in composition courses.
+Writing takes a great deal of work and practice that cannot be mastered in a few short sessions.
+We cannot guarantee a grade, but recent research shows frequent visitors do earn higher grades on their writing assignments and score higher in composition courses.

 Can I get someone to just fix my grammar?